 The Dominican Republic is a huge country—the second largest in the Caribbean—and the most diverse geographically.
-This 10-day itinerary will give you a solid glimpse into the DR’s beaches, culture, and adventure.
+This 10-day itinerary will give you a solid glimpse into the best of the DR’s beaches, culture, and adventure.
 It can also be used for a 4- or 7-day trip.

 Santo Domingo: Culture and Nightlife